L-E-G/instruction-set-architecture/DESIGN.md

 from the sprite library memory to the secondary frame buffer.

 In the documentation this will be referred to as the "Blitter".

+## Blitter Registers
+The Blitter has 4 registers which it uses internally to determine how to transfer data.

+- Source: 12-bit address in sprite library memory marking the start of a sprite
+- Destination: 16-bit address in secondary frame buffer memory to start copying sprite to
+- Width: 7-bit width of sprite
+- Height: 7-bit width of sprite

+These registers cannot be read by any component other than the Blitter.
+They can only be set via graphics instructions.

 ## Blitter Operations
 The Blitter can perform many different logical operations on the source against